-There is an over forty-five year tradition of being a Don Lee Tweeker!
+There is an over 50 year tradition of being a Don Lee Tweeker!

-One of Camp Don Lee’s signature offerings, this is truely an exceptional program, over the course of which our campers form extremely close communities and lifelong friendships through wind, water, and the Word.
+One of Camp Don Lee’s signature offerings, this is truly an exceptional program, over the course of which our campers form extremely close communities and lifelong friendships through wind, water and the Word.

 The instruction is provided by US Sailing Small Boat trained instructors.
-This excitng youth program includes three overnight sailing trips on the Neuse River.
-These trips incorporate their sailing, outdoor living, and group building skills together for a fun and unique experience for each group!
+This exciting youth program includes three overnight sailing trips on the Neuse River.
+These trips incorporate their sailing, outdoor living and group building skills together for a fun and unique experience for each group!

-Campers will develop sailing skills, outdoor living skills, and teambuilding skills.
-They will build relationships with God, others, and nature while they live, work, play, and worship together in a small group community.
+Campers will develop sailing skills, outdoor living skills and team-building skills.
+They will build relationships with God, their fellow campers and nature while they live, work, play and worship together in a small group community.
 Additional goals include trust, respect of others and self, and communication.

 Strong bonds are formed amongst the members of these small groups.
-Friendships that will follow these young people throughout their lives are common place.
+Friendships that follow these young people throughout their lives are commonplace.
 Becoming a Tweeker is nothing short of a “rite of passage.”
-These young people grow tremendously from the experiences they encounter on the mighty Neuse as well as at good ol’ Camp Don Lee.
+These young people grow tremendously from the experiences encountered on the mighty Neuse and good ol’ Camp Don Lee!